Greenhouse gasses

 Atmospheric CO2 is measured at several sites distributed across the planet surface.
 Click on the link below see results from these measurement stations:

 Monthly amount of atmospheric CO2 since March 1958, measured at the Mauna Loa Observatory, Hawaii.
 Data are reported as a dry mole fraction defined as the number of molecules of carbon dioxide divided by the number of molecules of dry air (water vapour removed), multiplied by one million (ppm).
 The thin line shows the monthly values, while the thick line is the simple running 37 month average, nearly corresponding to a running 3 yr average.
-Last month shown: February 2024.
-Last diagram update: 14 March 2024.
+Last month shown: October 2024.
+Last diagram update: 14 November 2024.

 • Click here to download the entire series of monthly CO2 values since March 1958.